 In 2019 the Montreal Museum of Fine Arts opened the Stephan Crétier and Stéphany Maillery Wing for the Arts of One World located on the 4th floor of the Jean-Noël Desmarais Pavilion.
 The 10 galleries contain more than 1,500 objects representing artists from 6 continents.
 We will visit this space as time and budget permits and will update our notes here and add photographs.

-Today approximately 25 acres are planted on site, spread throughout 14 separate blocks – much of it on steep slopes.
+Today approximately 25 acres are planted on site, spread throughout 14 separate blocks with most of the vineyard located on steep slopes.
 Over the years the family purchased several vineyards in Calistoga, on Howell Mountain and in Carneros (some of which they later sold).
-Today along with their 100-acre Oakville estate property, they own 20 acres on the Napa side of Carneros planted to approximately 12 acres of Chardonnay grapes.
+Today along with their 100-acre Oakville estate property, they own 20 acres on the Napa Valley side of Carneros planted to approximately 12 acres of Chardonnay grapes.

 Vine Cliff is located in an enviable vineyard neighborhood set back from the Silverado Trail in the eastern hills of Napa Valley.
 These hillsides are highly coveted for producing superior wines; neighbors in the general vicinity include Oakville Ranch and Dalla Valle Vineyards.
 The hillsides in this eastern part of the valley (the Vaca mountain range) contain dramatically different vegetation then what grows on the other side of the valley in the Mayacamas mountain range.
 The slopes here are often more open with chaparral growing rather than the more forested slopes on the other side of the valley.